gh-andre/KeePassFont/README.md

     C:\Program Files (x86)\KeePass Password Safe 2

-, and rename the original `KeePass.exe` file.
-Do not delete it.
-Copy the new `KeePass.exe` you just built and tested into the installation directory.
+, and rename the original `KeePass.exe` and `KeePass.XmlSerializers.dll` files.
+Do not delete them.
+Copy the new files you just built and tested into the installation directory.

-It's worth noting that this step replaces only the executable and not the KeePass library, which implements encryption and other secure algorithms.
+It's worth noting that this step replaces only the executable and not the KeePass encryption library, which implements encryption and other secure algorithms.

 Launch the new KeePass application and test that it works in every way in how you normally use the application.

+At this poiny you can remove the strong name container with this command:

+    sn -d KeePassFont

-Before installing a new version of KeePass, restore the original `KeePass.exe` file.
+Before installing a new version of KeePass, restore the original `KeePass.exe` and `KeePass.XmlSerializers.dll` files.

 ## Changing Font Size